avneesh0612/solana-nft-qr/README.md

 We need to generate a new wallet that can be used to deploy our NFT collection and do some other stuff so, run this command:

 ```
-Solana-keygen new --outfile ~/.config/Solana/id.json
+solana-keygen new --outfile ~/.config/Solana/id.json
 ```

 ### Setting the keypair

-We need to set this keypair so Solana CLI knows which keypair to use:
+We need to globally configure this keypair so that Solana CLI will know which keypair to use while signing the transactions:

 ```
-Solana config set --keypair ~/.config/Solana/id.json
+solana config set --keypair ~/.config/solana/id.json
 ```

 ### Confirming that the keypair was set

-To confirm that the key pair was set you can simply run the Solana get command and if there is a keypair it will show you the path to it:
+To confirm that the key pair was set you can simply run the `solana config get` command and if there is a keypair, it will show you the path to it:

 ```
-Solana config get
+solana config get
 ```

 ## Airdropping some $SOL